-The project team consists of Principal Investigator Dr Charlotta Wolff, doctoral student Sophie Holm and doctoral student Elina Maaniitty.
+The project team consists of Principal Investigator Dr Charlotta Wolff, doctoral student Sophie Holm, doctoral student Elina Maaniitty and Prof. Kirsi Vainio-Korhonen (from 2019).
 Read more about us below!

 Charlotta Wolff (Dr. Phil.) is Docent of European history and Academy of Finland Research Fellow (2013–2018) at the University of Helsinki.
 She earned her doctoral degree in 2005 with a thesis on the Swedish political elite's relations with eighteenth-century France and French intellectuals in the second half of the eighteenth century.
 Her book Vänskap och makt.
 Den svenska politiska eliten och upplysningstidens Frankrike (Svenska Litteratursällskapet i Finland, 2005) was awarded by the Swedish Academy in 2006.
 Her second monograph Noble conceptions of politics in eighteenth-century Sweden, ca. 1740–1790 (Finnish Literature Society, 2008) was a study in conceptual and intellectual history.
 In addition to numerous articles on transfers of ideas and people between Scandinavia and the French cultural sphere, she has also published on nineteenth-century elite identities from an agent’s perspective and on elite cosmopolitanism and multiculturalism.
 Wolff currently works as an Academy of Finland Research Fellow with the project Comic Opera and Society in France and Northern Europe 1760–1790 (2013–2018), which examines opera as a means of popularising philosophical and political themes.
 As the principal investigator of the academy project Agents of Enlightenment: Changing the Minds in Eighteenth-Century Northern Europe she is preparing an extensive study of Swedish ambassador, minister and university chancellor Count Gustav Philip Creutz (1731–1785) as a socialite, freethinker and materialist.